 A few words about the history of Methoni

-From ancient times, there was a city with a harbour called Pedasus.
-Homer has mentioned it as one of the cities that Agamemnon offered to Achilles.
+In ancient times, there was a city with a harbour called Pedasus.
+Homer mentioned it as one of the cities that Agamemnon offered to Achilles.
 Pausanias, a Greek traveller and geographer, noted that it was named after the daughter of the king Oineas or after the rocky islet.